verrazzano/docs/content/en/docs/applications/_index.md

 Most Kubernetes resources can also be embedded as a trait within an `ApplicationConfiguration`.
 The following sample shows how an `Ingress` can be embedded as a trait within an `ApplicationConfiguration`.
 The `oam-kubernetes-runtime` operator will process the `ApplicationConfiguration` and extract the `Ingress` to a separate resource during deployment.
-Note that the `Ingress` in the following sample is the Kubernetes `Ingress` not the `IngressTrait` provided by Verrazzano.
+In the following sample, note that the `Ingress` is the Kubernetes `Ingress`, not the `IngressTrait` provided by Verrazzano.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration